 That is a big statement, I know but I had a real epiphany (it might have been as I had a wee behind a huge clump of grass watching the sun rise) and began to start thinking about the connection theory I talked about briefly in a post earlier this week.
 I am wondering now if there is some connection between me finding myself (a phrase I am not particularly keen on but it kind of works right now) and the building being called Tarn.
 I have often been called Tarn, as short for Tanya.
 It’s a nickname I loathe and nobody uses it regularly but it made me think that if you believe in cosmic ordering there might be more to all this weekend than I had originally thought.

 Anyway, I can feel you rolling your eyeballs so I will shut up and get back to the window.

-The building sleeps 24, though there were only 14 of us and to be honest I think anymore might have been a squeeze.
+The Tarn Centre sleeps 24, though there were only 14 of us and to be honest I think anymore might have been a squeeze.
 Certainly when you consider there were only 4 female and 4 male loos and showers.
 Big open plan kitchen, dining room and lounge gave us lots of flexibility with tables and chairs so we had plenty of space to all come together for breakfast, yet didn’t feel lost when we wanted to curl up with a cuppa and a book for half an hour.

 Our days were spent making herb butter and a sleep pillow, whilst also learning about the medicinal properties of some of the plants we walk past every day.
 Heather (@north_star_nomad) on Instagram really knows her stuff and it was fascinating to hear her talk about using nature to heal.
 We then went on to make a sleep pillow, stuffed with camomile, rose petals, lavender and hops (yes, you know the way you want to fall asleep after a couple of beers?
 Well that is because hops have sleep inducing properties).
 I made mine with Mr B in mind who suffers from insomnia.
 Fingers crossed it works!